Multi-Parameter Multi-Critical Metrology of the Dicke Model: Multi-Parameter Estimation using the Ground State

 where the constant prefactor is $\mathcal{B} = \frac{\omega_a^2 (\omega_a^2+\omega_c^2)}{8(\omega_a \omega_c)^{7/4}}$ and $\mu, \nu \in \{i_1, \dots, i_n \}$.
 Focusing specifically on the simultaneous estimation of cavity frequency and coupling strength ($\omega_c, g$), the leading-order matrix is:

 Calculating the trace of the inverse QFIM (the scalar bound on total variance), we find:

 where the prefactor $\mathcal{T}^{\{1,2\}}$ is given by:

 The scalar variance bound $C_S^{\{i, j\}}$ is shown in Fig. \ref{fig:DM_gs} for all pairwise combinations of $i$ and $j$, explicitly showing the scaling $\sim \sqrt{g_c-g}$.
 In the inset of Fig. \ref{fig:DM_gs}, we plot the prefactor $\mathcal{T}^{\{1,2\}}$; a discontinuity is observed at $\omega_a = \omega_c$, arising from the definition of $\theta$ in Eq.~\eqref{eq:theta}, which is discontinuous at resonance.
-Furthermore, a cusp appears at the point where $\Delta \chi^g$ and $\Delta \chi^{\omega_c}$ change sign and the quantity diverges when the denominator of Eq.~\eqref{eq:prefactor} vanishes.

 Generally, the regime $\omega_c < \omega_a$ offers superior sensing performance, indicated by a lower prefactor $\mathcal{T}^{\{1,2\}}$.
 However, most experimental implementations operate in the regime $\omega_a < \omega_c$ \cite{baumann_dicke_2010, klinder_dynamical_2015}, which motivates the parameter choice in Fig. \ref{fig:DM_gs}.